‘Almost certain’ terror suspect who escaped from Wandsworth prison had inside help

 POA General Secretary Steve Gillan added: “No one ever wants to see an escape from Prison but since 2010 this union has been on record as saying cuts have consequences.

-“You cannot take out 900 million from the budget with reduced staffing levels up and down the country and expect the Prison Service to operate as if nothing has happened.
+“You cannot take out 900 million from the budget with reduced staffing levels up and down the country and expect the Prison Service to operate as if nothing has happened.”

-“Government needs to take responsibility for the decimation of the Prison Service with less staff and more prisoners and Wandsworth is a typical example of what life is like for serving Prison Officers operating in a stressful and violent workplace with inadequate staff levels caring for over 1600 prisoners at that establishment.”
+He warned that there will be "very difficult questions to be answered" as the inquiry into the escape unfolds.

+"Our job as a trade union is to make sure that it's thorough investigation and not just a blame culture," he added.

 However, Downing Street insisted it was too early to blame cuts for the escape.
 Rishi Sunak’s official spokesman said: “That would be very much acting without all the facts.
 There is an investigation that’s taking place.”